 - 1.4.6.4.
 Other components of the roll cage, tubular chassis, and collision protection features may differ in size and wall but be of comparable material. - 1.4.6.5.
 Entrants with a cage fabricated prior to 1/1/2025 that does not meet section 1.4.6.3 are strongly suggested to contact the technical committee to get approval. - 1.4.6.6.
 FIA homologated cages produced after 2006 may run as designed with no changes.
 Supporting paperwork for the cage will be required at technical inspection.
-Earlier FIA designs and homologations will require A pillar support and X bracing in main hoop or aft support.
-The two side bars also need to be proper diameter and wall thickness to be considered. - 1.4.6.7.
+Earlier FIA designs and homologations will require an FIA approved A pillar support and X bracing kit in main hoop or aft support.
+The two side bars also need to be proper diameter and wall thickness. - 1.4.6.7.
 All fabricated construction should exhibit reasonable standards of workmanship.
 Distortion of section within bends (i.e., ovality) limited to 10%.
 No evident kinks or buckles in bends, any evident seam to be correctly oriented.
 Welded joints in the basic cage not containing a continuous tube section (i.e., "butt" or "lap") must be reinforced with gussets, sleeves, or diagonals, so that weld equals 2x tube circumference.
 Welds must be fully penetrated, all around the tube, and equal tubing wall.
 Welds must be visually inspectable. - 1.4.6.8.
 4" minimum of weld on each welded belt/harness mount. - 1.4.6.9.
 Roll cages must be mounted to the structure of the vehicle at 6 points minimum.
 Welded mountings must be socketed, gusseted, or plated to the equivalent tube wall.
 Bolted or welded foot plates must be at least "4 x 5" (20 sq. inches) or bigger.
-Bolted foot plates must use a minimum of 3 3/8" grade 5 (or better) bolts each with sandwich plates of equal size to the foot plates. - 1.4.6.10. vehicles must have at least 2 sections of side protection.
+Bolted foot plates must use a minimum of 3 3/8" grade 5 (or better) bolts each with sandwich plates of equal size to the foot plates. - 1.4.6.10.
+Vehicles must have at least 2 sections of side protection.
 Roll cages must have at least one bar in the door area.
 Stock door beam found in most vehicles is acceptable as a section, as is a substantial outboard frame rail or rocker panel. - 1.4.6.11.
 Protection for the footwell area, and from "drive train intrusion", must be incorporated into the chassis/roll cage structure.
 Full, continuous (stamped, OE) steel floor is considered adequate. - 1.4.6.12.
-Energy absorbing features must be incorporated into the chassis structure ahead of the driver's feet, and to the side of the driver. - 1.4.7.
-Kill Switch - 1.4.7.1.
-Switch to cut off / isolate electrical power throughout the vehicle - 1.4.7.2.
-The switch must be obviously marked with a standard lightning bolt symbol and the off position is clearly marked.
+Energy absorbing features must be incorporated into the chassis structure ahead of the driver's feet, and to the side of the driver.